Path group actions induced by sigma-actions and affine Kac-Moody symmetric spaces of group type

 \section{Introduction}

-An isometric action of a compact Lie group on a Riemannian manifold $M$ is called \emph{hyperpolar} if there exists a closed connected totally geodesic submanifold $\Sigma$ of $M$ which is flat in the induced metric and meets every orbit orthogonally.
-Such a $\Sigma$ is called a \emph{section} of the action.
-In the case that $M$ is a compact symmetric space there are three classes of hyperpolar actions (\cite{HPTT95}): \begin{enumerate} \item[(a)] \emph{Hermann action} (\cite{Her60}, \cite{Her62}): Let $G/K$ be a symmetric space of compact type and $H$ a closed subgroup of $G$.
-Suppose that $H$ is \emph{symmetric}, that is, there exists an involutive automorphism $\theta$ of $G$ such that $H$ lies between the fixed point subgroup $G^\theta$ and the identity component $G^\theta_0$.
-Then the $H$-action on $G/K$ is hyperpolar.
+An isometric action of a compact Lie group on a Riemannian manifold $M$ is called \emph{polar} if there exists a closed connected submanifold $\Sigma$ of $M$ which meets every orbit and is orthogonal to the orbits at every point of intersection.
+Such a $\Sigma$ is called a \emph{section}, that is automatically totally geodesic in $M$.
+If $\Sigma$ is also flat in the induced metric then the action is called \emph{hyperpolar} (\cite{HPTT95}).

+If $M$ is a Euclidean space then hyperpolar actions are essentially the isotropy representations of symmetric spaces.
+More precisely, let $U/L$ be a symmetric space of compact type with canonical decomposition $\mathfrak{u} = \mathfrak{l} + \mathfrak{p}$.
+The adjoint representation of $L$ on $\mathfrak{p}$ is called the \emph{isotropy representation} of $U/L$.
+It follows that the isotropy representation is hyperpolar where any maximal abelian subspace in $\mathfrak{p}$ is a section.
+Conversely it was shown that any hyperpolar representation on a Euclidean space is orbit equivalent to the isotropy representation of a symmetric space (\cite{Dad85, EH99}).
+Here two isometric actions are called \emph{orbit equivalent} if their orbits are identified via a suitable isometry.

+If $M = G/K$ is a symmetric spaces of compact type, important examples of hyperpolar actions are \emph{Hermann actions}, that is, the actions by symmetric subgroups of $G$ (\cite{Her60, Her62}).
+Here a closed subgroup $H$ of $G$ is called \emph{symmetric} if there exists an involutive automorphism $\theta$ of $G$ which satisfies $G^\theta_0 \subset H \subset G^\theta$, where $G^\theta$ denotes the fixed point subgroup and $G^\theta_0$ its identity component.
+It was shown that any indecomposable hyperpolar actions of cohomogeneity grater than one is orbit equivalent to a Hermann action (\cite{Kol02, Kol17}).
+Note that the associated action of $H \times K$ on $G$ defined by $(b,c) \cdot a = bac^{-1}$ is also hyperpolar (\cite{HPTT95}).